 Research phones and plans

 Now that two-year contract plans are dead, you’ll have to pick a monthly phone installment plan.
 Previously, when you had a two-year contract plan, you’d pay a one-time subsidized fee, and then the phone would be all yours.
-For example, the iPhone used to cost you a $200 down-payment on 2-year plans with AT&T and Verizon before contracts were fazed out.
-That’s $450 less than the non-contract price.
+For example, the iPhone used to cost you a $200 down-payment on two-year plans with AT&T and Verizon before contracts were phased out.
+That’s over $500 less than the non-contract price.
 Now, you don’t have that option if you get a new plan.

 Here’s how your new monthly payment plan will work: